jtladner/Courses/PracticalComputing/Fall_2018/Getting Started/readme.md

 - Mac and Linux users do not need to do anything.
 There is a terminal application built into these operating systems, which provides a command-line interface.
 - For Windows users, there are a few different options:
     1. For Windows 10 users, follow these [instructions](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install the bash terminal
-    2. For other Windows operating systems, you have two options:
+    2. For other Windows operating systems, you have two options.
+Appendix 1 in the PCfB book walks through these options in more detail (though the instructions may be somewhat outdated):
         1. Install [Cygwin](http://www.cygwin.com/)
         2. Install Linux (e.g., [Ubuntu](https://www.ubuntu.com/) or [CentOS](https://www.centos.org/)) within a virtual machine (e.g., [VirtualBox](https://www.virtualbox.org/))
-    Appendix 1 in the PCfB book walks through these options, though the instructions may be somewhat outdated.

 Copyright (C) 2017  Jason Ladner